What Are Crimes Involving Moral Turpitude?/ March 19, 2020

 In some cases, a criminal conviction can have consequences beyond fines, imprisonment, or other criminal penalties.
 Civil penalties may also apply.
 An individual injured during the commission of a crime might obtain a monetary judgment against the criminal in civil court.

 However, some criminal convictions involving crimes of moral turpitude can result in the loss of a professional license.
 Crimes involving moral turpitude can also impact a person’s immigration status or the ability to obtain certain jobs.
-Our criminal defense attorneys assist clients in developing defense strategies to fight allegations of moral turpitude crimes aggressively.
+Our criminal defense attorneys in Columbus assist clients in developing defense strategies to fight allegations of moral turpitude crimes aggressively.

 What is Moral Turpitude?